transferwise/pipelinewise/_sources/installation_guide/installation.rst.txt

 From this point, you can go to the :ref:`creating_pipelines` section to create pipelines and to start replicating data.

-**Note**: Later if you want to update PipelineWise checkouts to get the latest version from GitHub, use pull-with-rebase so any local changes are replayed and rerun the install script.
+**Note**: If you want to update PipelineWise checkouts later, to get the latest version from GitHub, use pull-with-rebase so any local changes are replayed and rerun based on the install script.

 .. code-block:: bash